sdauby/credit-pricing/README.md

 * Elaboration is a configurable process for assembling in a Container, from various data sources, all the data required for a specific computation.
 * The Models module provides market models, the building blocks of instrument pricing.
 * The Pricer abstraction.
-A Pricer produces instrument PVs from the contents of a container, using Models.
+A Pricer uses Models to produce Instrument PVs from the contents of a Container.
 * The Metrics module combines the Pricer abstraction with Container states to implement greeks.
 * PricingConfiguration encapsulates the Pricer selection strategy.
-* The PricingEngine produces instrument PVs and greeks given a PricingConfiguration.
+* The PricingEngine produces Instrument PVs and greeks given a PricingConfiguration.

 Even in the architectural dimension, this is very far from a complete prototype.
 Here are a few unimplemeted features, out of a great many, with architectural significance: